pinheiroGroup/Kinbiont.jl/docs/src/01_install/index.md

 4. Type the command
 > activate .

-5. To activate the Kimchi project, type
+5. To activate the KinBiont project, type
 > instantiate

 6. at the start of the code or notebook (where you are going to do analyses) you should write